lmchun/7daysofmaking/README.md

 (secrets to be documented as the week goes on)

 June 14th
+Today I looked into more passthrough customization and what possibilities there can be.
-Today I downloaded Lens Studio to start looking into how to make lenses.
+I also downloaded Lens Studio to start looking into how to make lenses.

 Research Youtube Videos:
 TBA